 "I know that after my departure savage wolves will come in among you, not sparing the flock; and from among your own selves men will arise, speaking perverse things, to draw away the disciples after them.
 (Acts 20:29-30, NASB)

-By teaching false doctrine, these teachers teach on their own authority (since the method cannot be validated or taught from the Scriptures) and therefore lead people away after themselves.
-It is a dangerous thing indeed to follow after anyone who is teaching on their own authority, separated from the truth of the Scriptures.
-"Jesus loves you" as a valid evangelism proclamation is just one example of such a false teaching.
-However, how can such a method be taught unless it is asserted on the authority of the teacher themselves?
-There are no biblical passages which give us this example or which teach such an approach.
-Therefore, to embrace such methods is to follow after the men (or women) who are teaching us, not following the Holy Spirit.
+By teaching false doctrine, these teachers teach on their own authority.
+The method cannot be validated or taught from the Scriptures.
+Therefore, they lead people away after themselves.
+It is a dangerous thing indeed to follow after anyone who is teaching on their own authority separated from the truth of the Scriptures.
+"Jesus loves you" is just one example of such a false teaching.

 5. Straying from God's methods attempts to take glory and power away from Him and gives it to us.